Average Cost of Living Price in Evansville

 What does cost of living actually cost in Evansville?
 For this smaller city of 117,000 residents, cost of living is genuinely affordable here — about 31% below what most Americans pay.
 The city's economy — built on a farm-to-factory economy where the cost of living stays low because the land is flat, the lots are big, and the commutes are short — shapes local pricing in ways that national averages don't capture.
 Here's what the data shows and what it means for your wallet.

 The Evansville metro tells a specific economic story.
 Strong school districts, affordable homes, and a community-first mentality that keeps neighborhoods stable.
 On the housing front, this is one of America's more affordable housing markets, where homeownership is within reach for most working families.
-For cost of living, the practical upshot is a more relaxed labor market where service providers compete on price as much as reputation.
+For cost of living, the practical upshot is a more relaxed labor market where businesses compete on price as much as reputation.
 That local reality is more useful than any national statistic.

 What Matters Most